OpenZeppelin/rust-contracts-stylus/README.md

 impl ERC20Example { }
 ```

-For a more complex display of the capabilities of this library, refer to our
+For a more complex display of what this library offers, refer to our
 [examples](./examples).

-For more information on what this library will include, see our [roadmap].
+For more information on what this library will include in the future, see our
+[roadmap].

 [specify a git dependency]: https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories
 [roadmap]: https://github.com/OpenZeppelin/rust-contracts-stylus/milestone/1